-- Be treated respectfully. - Expect his/her child to attend a school which emphasizes learning and growing in an environment free of detrimental influences. - Be informed of disciplinary problems and actions. - Due process for his/her child. - Visit the school and observe programs when prior arrangements have been made. - Be provided with a qualified translator. - Be provided with translated parent notifications when 15% of the students in the school speak that language.
+- Be treated respectfully. - Expect his/her child to attend a school which emphasizes learning and growing in an environment free of detrimental influences. - Be informed of disciplinary problems and actions.
+Due process for his/her child. - Visit the school and observe programs when prior arrangements have been made. - Visit the school and observe programs when prior arrangements have been made.
+Be provided with a qualified translator. - Be provided with a qualified translator.

+Be provided with translated parent notifications when 15% of the students in the school speak that language.

-Each Parent Has a Responsibility to . . .
+Each Parent Has a Responsibility to ...
+Be aware that he/she is legally obligated to share responsibility with the school for the

-- Be aware that he/she is legally obligated to share responsibility with the school for the behavior of his/her child while he/she is in transit or at school. - Understand and support local school behavior standards. - Help the child understand, accept, and respect all school rules. - Cooperate with school officials in carrying out appropriate disciplinary actions and seek out appropriate community agencies for assistance when necessary. - Bring all issues, problems, or concerns happening at school regarding other students to the site administration and NOT confront or address issues, problems, or concerns with other students. - Reinforce educational achievement of his/her child and communicate achievements at home to school staff for reinforcement at school. - Ensure regular and prompt attendance and notify the school in the event of an absence or tardiness. - Read all communications which come from school and respond when requested. - Be financially responsible for their children losing school materials/equipment and/or causing damage to school property or personal property of any school employee. - Send children to school clean, rested, well-nourished, appropriately dressed, and ready to learn.
+- behavior of his/her child while he/she is in transit or at school.
+Understand and support local school behavior standards. - Help the child understand, accept, and respect all school rules. - Cooperate with school officials in carrying out appropriate disciplinary actions and seek out appropriate community agencies for assistance when necessary. - Bring all issues, problems, or concerns happening at school regarding other students to the site administration and NOT confront or address issues, problems, or concerns with other students.

+Reinforce educational achievement of his/her child and communicate achievements at - home to school staff for reinforcement at school.

+Ensure regular and prompt attendance and notify the school in the event of an absence or tardiness. - tardiness.

+Read all communications which come from school and respond when requested.

+Be financially responsible for their children losing school materials/equipment and/or - causing damage to school property or personal property of any school employee.

+Send children to school clean, rested, well-nourished, appropriately dressed, and ready to learn.

-Each Teacher Has a Right to . . .
+Each Teacher Has a Right to ...

 - Assign seats.

-- Require detention for up to one hour after school.

-- Give grades he/she considers appropriate.

-- Require compliance with classroom and school rules.

-- Expect students to obey directions.

-- Be treated respectfully.

-- Expect work to be completed on time.

-- Suspend a student from class for violations of Ed Code 48900 (a) (r) for up to two class periods (day of infraction plus one additional day).
+Require detention for up to one hour after school. - Give grades he/she considers appropriate.
+Require compliance with classroom and school rules. - Expect students to obey directions. - Be treated respectfully. - Expect work to be completed on time. - Suspend a student from class for violations of Ed Code 48900 (a) (r) for up to two class periods (day of infraction plus one additional day).
 (Ed Code 48900.1)

-Each Teacher Has a Responsibility to . . .
+Each Teacher Has a Responsibility to...

-- Provide a safe, secure, positive learning environment. - Review and enforce with students the district discipline policies and school rules. - Communicate regularly with students, parents, and appropriate school personnel regarding behavior problems and proposed solutions, and/or academic progress, as well as outstanding student achievements. - Inform parents of rules and policies related to behavior and discipline. - Exhibit fair, consistent treatment of all students.
+- Provide a safe, secure, positive learning environment. - Review and enforce with students the district discipline policies and school rules. - Communicate regularly with students, parents, and appropriate school personnel regarding behavior problems and proposed solutions, and/or academic progress, as well as